 Process to open a business account as an E-resident

 1. Verify your e-residency status

-If you are already an e-resident, then the steps to opening a business bank account in Estonia are very similar to those of a regular resident.
+If you are already an e-resident, then the steps to opening a business account in Estonia are very similar to those of a regular resident.
 But if you are not yet an e-resident, you will first need to verify your e-residency status.
-Once you have verified your e-residency status, you can open a business bank account in Estonia like any other resident.
+Once you have verified your e-residency status, you can open a business account in Estonia like any other resident.

-2. Choose an Estonian bank
+2. Choose an Estonian financial services provider

-3. Obtain business banking documents
+3. Obtain business financial services documents

-Generally, bank account applicants will need to provide documents such as certificate of incorporation, memorandum of association and articles of association, directors registration file and shareholder register.
+Generally, business account applicants will need to provide documents such as certificate of incorporation, memorandum of association and articles of association, directors registration file and shareholder register.
 These must be originals or certified copies depending on the jurisdiction in which they are being submitted for processing.